 Aside from that vague petition, all of CEA’s actual policy positions are in favor of fossil fuel investment.
-A microsite that CEA maintains, www.solarenergyfuture.org, offers no pro-solar advocacy, and thinly-veiled utility attacks on rooftop solar companies.
+A microsite that CEA maintains, www.solarenergyfuture.org, offers no pro-solar advocacy, but instead thinly-veiled utility attacks on rooftop solar companies.

-The strategy of appearing to promote solar while attacking it is straight from the utility industry’s playbook, both in terms of its revamped “pro-clean energy” messaging designed to confuse, and its political tactics; Florida Power & Light, a CEA member, has been the leading funder of Amendment 1, a Florida ballot initiative with confusing “pro-solar” language, but which could cripple the already stunted solar market there.
-CEA has, unsurprisingly, supported Amendment 1.
+The strategy of appearing to promote solar while attacking it is straight from the utility industry’s playbook, both in terms of its revamped “pro-clean energy” messaging designed to confuse, and its political tactics.
+Florida Power & Light, which was a CEA member, was the leading funder of Amendment 1, a Florida ballot initiative with confusing “pro-solar” language, but which could cripple the already stunted solar market there.
+CEA also supported Amendment 1.

 CEA has been caught repeatedly submitting fraudulent letters

 In 2014, Consumer Energy Alliance was caught submitting a fraudulent petition which attacked net metering and defended utility companies’ fixed-rate increase proposals in Wisconsin.
 CEA submitted names of 2,500 state residents that “supported” the utilities’ proposals.
-Madison Capital Times revealed that certain people on the CEA petition were in fact against the proposal.
+It was revealed that certain people on the CEA petition were in fact against the proposal.
 The PSC then dismissed the petition saying it would not be included in the record.